siddhanth78/tex-nav/README.md

 python setup.py
 ```

-TEX-NAV will be installed in your home directory.
+TEX-NAV will be installed in your home directory and preferred directory.

 To remove TEX-NAV from your system, navigate to your home directory, and delete the TEX-NAV folder and the TEX-NAV desktop shortcut manually.

+Then remove the directory in which the initial setup took place.

 ## Commands